laser/intro-network-programming-c/7-threads/_assignment7.md

 The threaded-db-server program that you wrote in the previous exercise distributes HTTP request handling across a variety of child processes.
-In this exercise, write a new version of the server called "threaded-db-server" which distributes its workload across a number of threads that you spawn.
+In this exercise, write a new version of the server called `threaded-db-server` which distributes its workload across a number of threads that you spawn.
 Experiment with [Fortio][1] to compare total requests/second throughput of your new server with that of your original server.